kaltura/all-in-one-video-pack.wordpress/readme.txt

 * Upload, record from webcam and import all rich-media directly to your blog post;
 * Edit and remix videos using Kaltura's online full-featured video editor;
-* Easily import all rich media (video, audio, pictures...) from other sites and social networks, such as MySpace, Flickr, CCMixter, Jamendo, New York Public Library, any URL on the web etc.;
+* Easily import all rich media (video, audio, pictures...) from other sites and social networks, such as Flickr, CCMixter, Jamendo, New York Public Library, any URL on the web etc.;
 * Allow readers and subscribers to add video and audio comments, and to participate in collaborative videos;
 * Manage and track interactive videos through the management console;
 * Sidebar widget displaying thumbnails of recent videos and video comments